tckblade/EmployeeDetailsCSVtoMySQL/README.md

 which is done by executing an updated query to pass along all the employee objects in the HashMap to the database.

 # Prerequisite:
-You will need a Relational database in MySQL workbench with a table of the corresponding columns for the employee details.
+1. You will need a Relational database in MySQL workbench with a table of the corresponding columns for the employee details.
 An example is inside the `Employee Details SQL Table Schema.txt` file.
+2. When you install MySQL workbench you will be asked to create a root admin password, you will need to add the password into the interface class called `Password` before any attempts of making a connection to the database are made.